LukeSmithxyz/mutt-wizard/README.md

 The mutt-wizard is a simple interface gives you:

 - a fully-functioning neomutt-based terminal email workflow with vim bindings, vibrant display.
-- email backed up offline with offlineIMAP, allowing mobile and offline access of all your mail.
+- email backed up offline with isync/mbsync, allowing mobile and offline access of all your mail.
 - automatically generated shortcuts for jumping between different accounts or mailboxes within an account.
 - sensible binds that make managing, moving and reading mail quicker and easier than ever.
 - your passwords safely encrypted on your machine so you (and only you) can access your account easily (uses GPG).